 iii) Appliances with input ratings greater than or equal to 80,000 Btu/hr (23 446 W) may be designed for not more than two vertically mounted integral vapor withdrawal cylinders, each with a maximum size of 20 lb (9.1 kg) of fuel.

-iv) Portable appliances intended for table top use shall have input ratings limited to not more than 15,000 Btu/hr (4 396 W) and shall be designed to accommodate a vertically mounted cylinder with a maximum size of 16.4 oz (465 g) of fuel.
+iv) Portable appliances intended for table top use are to have input ratings limited to not more than 15,000 Btu/hr (4 396 W), and are designed to accommodate a vertically mounted cylinder with a maximum size of 16.4 oz (465 g) of fuel.

 v) Portable appliances with input ratings not greater than or equal to 25,000 Btu/hr (7 327 W) may be designed for the use of not more than two cylinders, each with a maximum size of 16.4 oz (465 g) of fuel.

-vi) Appliances designed for use with remote LP cylinders shall be limited to one cylinder of maximum 30 lb (13.6 kg) of fuel or two cylinders with maximum of 20 lb (9.1kg) of fuel each.
+vi) Appliances designed for use with remote propane cylinders are limited to one cylinder of maximum 30 lb (13.6 kg) of fuel or two cylinders with maximum of 20 lb (9.1 kg) of fuel each.

 This Standard applies to appliances operating at inlet gas pressures not to exceed 1/2 psi (3.5 kPa) for connection to a fixed fuel piping system and for use with:

 The construction of an appliance for use with the above-mentioned gases is described in Clause 4, Construction.

 The performance of an appliance for use with the above-mentioned gases is described in Clause 5, Performance.

 This Standard also applies to appliances designed for connection to self-contained propane gas supply systems:

 a) operating at regulated outlet pressures not to exceed 11 in wc (2.74 kPa); or